bloatoo/zchess/README.md

 ```
 q | Quit
 hjkl + arrow keys | Move the cursor during games
+a | Abort the current game
+r | Resign the current game
 enter | Select a menu item or a piece, or move the selected piece
 ```
 ### Preview